scipy-conference/scipy_proceedings_archive/scipy2022/papers/alexandr_fonari/alexandr_fonari.md

 ---
 title: Utilizing SciPy and other open source packages to provide a powerful API for materials manipulation in the Schrödinger Materials Suite
+description: The use of several open source scientific packages in the Schrödinger Materials Science Suite will be discussed.
 ---

 # Abstract